glotchimo/ergal/docs/profile.md

-ergal - Official Documentation
+Eragl - Official Documentation
 ==============================

 *class* Profile(name, base=None, logs=False, test=False)
 --------------------------------------------

-The `Profile` class is the core of the ergal library.
+The `Profile` class is the core of the Ergal library.
 It enables the user to create, manage, and access their APIs in a clean manner.

 To make a Profile, you need to provide two arguments on initialization, a `name` for the Profile, and a `base` URL.